Gdalik/EarQuiz_website/pages/downloads.md

 [GitHub Repository](https://github.com/Gdalik/EarQuiz_Frequencies) <br/>

-If you cannot find the binaries, built for your platform (OS version, processor architecture), you can try to run (and build) the application from the source code, having installed the supported version of *Python* and all the required dependencies.
+If you cannot find the binaries, built for your platform (OS version, processor architecture), you can try to run (and build) the application from the source code, having installed a supported version of *Python* and all the required dependencies.
 See the *README* file for the details.

 For Windows binaries, starting from *version 0.1.5*, this program uses free code signing provided by [SignPath.io][9],